Scope 3 Assessment

 - Capital goods

-- Fuel and energy-related activities (not included in Scope 1 or Scope 2)
+- Fuel and energy-related activities which are not included in Scope 1 or Scope 2

 - Upstream transportation and distribution